MUSSELS IN TRIESTE and Mussel recipes

 SPAGHETTINI E COZZE – Spaghettini with mussels

-Culturally In Australia Easter is no big deal, however in Italy it is tied to religious observances and fish is traditionally eaten on Good Friday by Italian Catholics even if they are not practising Catholics.
+In Australia, Easter is not a significant cultural event, whereas in Italy it is closely associated with religious observances and traditionally, Italian Catholics eat fish on Good Friday, even if they are not practising Catholics, hence a mussel recipe.

 I plan to cook something simple – a pasta dish with Mussels.
 Cozze in Italian, cuzzili in Sicilian.